Superintegrable quantum mechanical systems with position dependent masses invariant with respect to three parametric Lie groups: PDM systems invariant w.r.t. the rotation group

 \section{PDM systems invariant w.r.t. the rotation group}

 Let us discuss the rotationally invariant systems which are specified in equations (\ref{se}), (\ref{H}) and (\ref{f_V1}), and present such of them which admit second order integrals of motion.

 In contrast with the scale invariant systems classified in Section 4 in this case we cannot decouple the determining equations with respect to the order in $\bf x$ of the related Killing tensors.
 However, these equation are reduced to systems of {\it ordinary} differential equations with well defined tensorial properties.
-And it is possible (and necessary) to make the another type of decoupling corresponding to the scalar, vector, pseudovector, tensor and pseudotensor symmetry operators.
+And it is possible (and necessary) to make the another type of decoupling corresponding to the scalar, vector, and tensor integrals of motion.
+The related Killing tensors looks as follows:

-Superintegrable PDM systems with the rotational symmetries have been classified in \cite{154}.
-We will present the results of such classification in the compact form in the only table whenever in \cite{154} you can find two rather extended tables including a lot of useful information concerning the supersymmetry and integrability of the discussed systems.

-In table 4, like in the other tables, the Greek letters (except $\varepsilon$) denote arbitrary real coefficients, and $\varepsilon=\pm1$.
-Notice that the systems with differ only by the value of $\varepsilon$ in fact are essentially different, in particular they possess different supersymmetry.
-Thus in fact Table 4 represents twenty superintegrable systems.

-The second note is that only six out of twenty systems presented in Table 4 are St\"ackel inequivalent.
-They are presented in Items 1, 6, 7 and 12.
-We remind that the St\"ackel transform consists in the multiplication of the Hamiltonian by the inverse potential and combined with the conformal transformations and changing the roles played by coupling constants and Hamiltonian eigenvalues.
-Moreover, at any step the potentials can be added by constant terms.